AmirTabatabai/AmirTabatabai.github.io/_projects/MS.markdown

 Lecture 12: Some philosophical discussions on the unity of mathematics, its connection with physics and computer science and some points on intuitionism.
 [Lecture 13](/assets/pdf/13.pdf): Functors as ideal objects, representable functors
 [Lecture 14](/assets/pdf/14.pdf): The Yoneda lemma, the universal elements
 [Lecture 15](/assets/pdf/15.pdf): Morphisms as the generalised elements and the fibrations, terminal objects, products and pullbacks
+[Lecture 16](/assets/pdf/16.pdf): Initial objects, coproducts, pushouts, exponential objects and some points on the categorical way of thinking